d4az/Dictionary-Using-Python/README.md

 # Dictionary-Using-Python
 This is a Dictionary using python.
-User Can enter a file and the the programme will output the meaning related to that word.
+User can enter a word and the python file will look for that word and if the word is availble it will give the output.